sdupadhyay/Batch-Assignment/README.md

 # Project Structure and Description
   #### Features implemented in this project are listed below:
-  - User System base theme
+  - User System base Theme
   - Dark and Light Theme toogle
+  - Infinite Loading of the blog cards (Limited to 50 cards)
   - Search bar to filter Blog by title or content
   - Static Site Generation (SSG)
   - Responsive Design